nazuke/SEOMacroscope/docs/manual/index.md

 ##### Redirect Chains Maximum Hops

 Set this value to the maximum acceptable number of redirects to be displayed in a chain in the **Redirect Chains** list.

-#### List File Processing

-##### Scan sites in list

-Enabling this option will cause SEO Macroscope to recurse into the websites for each URL in the URL list.

-Please note that this may take a long time to complete if there are many websites included in the URL list.

-Uncheck this option, if you only need to check the exact URLs in the URL list.

 #### Search Index